Questions & Answers

 The tour I booked has been cancelled.
 Can I join a different tour?

-Unfortunately, the answer is no. We are limited to a maximum of 10 participants (for most tours) as it is otherwise impossible to squeeze everyone in for the tastings.
+Unfortunately, the answer is no. We are limited to a maximum of 10 or 12 participants (for most tours) as it is otherwise impossible to squeeze everyone in for the tastings.
 We also prefer the intimacy of small groups as they allow us more convivial, one-on-one experiences.